What Is an ATS Resume? - The Complete Guide for Your Resumes

 • Step 4: Read what you see.

-To ensure your resume is ATS-friendly, use a professional font and avoid complex graphics, tables, or design elements that could confuse the system for formatting issues.
-The ATS resume checker key sections accepts the submission when you place your name and contact information at the top of the main body of the resume, appears to process it, and assigns a low or null score all without informing the applicant.
+To ensure your resume is ATS-friendly, use a professional font and avoid complex graphics, tables, or design elements that could confuse the system’s formatting.
+The ATS resume checker key sections accept the submission when you place your name and contact information at the top of the main body of the resume, appear to process it, and assign a low or null score, all without informing the applicant.

 • Multi-column layouts (right column invisible in 61% of tests)